marmelab/react-admin/docs/AutocompleteInput.md

 ## `shouldRenderSuggestions`

 When dealing with a large amount of `choices` you may need to limit the number of suggestions that are rendered in order to maintain usable performance.
 The `shouldRenderSuggestions` is an optional prop that allows you to set conditions on when to render suggestions.
 An easy way to improve performance would be to skip rendering until the user has entered 2 or 3 characters in the search box.
-This lowers the result set significantly, and might be all you need (depending on your data set).
+This lowers the result set significantly and might be all you need (depending on your data set).
 Ex. `<AutocompleteInput shouldRenderSuggestions={(val) => { return val.trim().length > 2 }} />` would not render any suggestions until the 3rd character has been entered.
 This prop is passed to the underlying `react-autosuggest` component and is documented [here](https://github.com/moroshko/react-autosuggest#should-render-suggestions-prop).

 ## `sx`: CSS API

 This component doesn't apply any custom styles on top of [MUI `<Autocomplete>` component](https://mui.com/components/autocomplete/).
 Refer to their documentation to know its CSS API.

-## Additonal Props
+## Additional Props

 `<AutocompleteInput>` renders a [MUI `<Autocomplete>` component](https://mui.com/components/autocomplete/) and it accepts the `<Autocomplete>` props: